alvaromartinezconde/CV/README.md

 # ALVARO MARTÍNEZ CONDE SANZ (GRADUATE IN STATISTICS)

+> BI Consultant -> ALTEN (2021-2022)

+Participation in 4 projects for the realization of dashboards in Power BI:

+* Spanish Patent and Trademark Office (SPTO) - Public Sector: Project Manager.
+Technologies used: MySQL and Power BI
+* Generali Seguros: Collaborator in control panel.
+Technologies used: Github, Bitbucket, Talend, Power BI, SQL Server and cmd-windows
+* Responsible for creating Dashboard with Jira data in EazyBI (MDX code)
+* Telefónica: Give support to all the control panels that they have within the company, this means: modifications of the existing ones, errors that arise, updates that arise to improve and optimize etc. Technologies used: MySQL and Power BI
+* Junta de Andalucía - Public Sector: Responsible for creating a dashboard in Power BI.
+Technologies used: SQL Server, DBeaver and Power BI.
+* Training course - Data Analytics with Python

+  + R, Python, Power BI, MySQL, SQL Server, DBeaver, Talend, Github, Bitbucket, EazyBI

 > Data Scientist -> Datamind (2020-2020)

 * Development of Dashboards and Reports in Power BI for the presentation of results.